benznest/flutter_bx_exchange/README.md

 ### 3. Cancel Order API key

-Cancel Order API key are used for canceling order information, such as balance, open orders , deposit address.
+Cancel Order API key are used for canceling order.

 ```
 required permissions : cancel order.
 (Recommended to enable 2FA for safety.)